 The Inhuman Royal Family

-While fans of #AgentsOfSHIELD will be very familiar with the Inhumans — Chloe Bennet's wonderful Daisy Johnson being the most prominent of them — we now know that Inhumans is going to feature "classic" characters.
+While fans of #AgentsOfSHIELD will be very familiar with the Inhumans — Chloe Bennet's wonderful Daisy Johnson being the most prominent of them — the Inhumans show is going with the "classic" characters.
 Stan Lee's original concept was of a society of superpowered beings who largely keep themselves to themselves, isolated from the rest of the world.
-They're ruled by a royal family, and it's confirmed that the TV series will feature these royals.
-Marvel Senior Communications Manager Joe Taraborrelli excitedly tweeted:
+They're ruled by a royal family, and - as that first promotional image reveals - #Marvel's chosen to be remarkably faithful to the original comics.

 The City of Attilan

 In the comics, the Inhuman society is based in the city of Attilan: a beautiful, futuristic realm that's deliberately kept off the maps.
 Attilan was originally based in the Atlantic, before moving to the Himalayas, and ultimately heading to the Moon.
-It stayed on the Moon for decades, although in the comics it's currently hovering over New York City!
+It stayed on the Moon for decades, although in the comics it's currently gone into space!

 Nowadays, it's pretty hard to imagine a city like Attilan being successfully hidden.
 To give you an idea, by 2009 NASA was able to combine 1.3 million images to create a single image showing 99% of the Earth's land surface.
 Sure, Attilan has advanced technology, but the Inhumans would need to know exactly how human technology worked in order to keep blocking it!

-So it seems that Marvel has jumped straight to the Moon!
+So it's no surprise that showrunner Scott Buck has confirmed that, in the MCU, Attilan is currently not on Earth.
+It seems that Marvel has jumped straight to the Moon!
 The first two episodes of Inhumans will be shot solely with IMAX cameras, and it's been confirmed that subsequent action scenes — some set on the surface of the Moon — will also be filmed using those cameras.
-The Lunar setting means we're pretty much certain to get the classic, isolated, Inhuman society.
+That explains why Marvel's filming the series on the Hawaiian island of Oahu; Diamond Head Crater could easily be used as a setting for a partly-terraformed lunar surface, and we know the show filmed in this crater.

 What Does This Mean?